yannickzj/thrift-rpc/README.md

 The system comprises a front end (FE) layer and a back end (BE) layer.
 The FE layer accepts connections from clients and forward requests to the BE layer in a manner that balances load.
 The BE layer is distributed horizontally for scalability.

+The software architecture is shown in the following figure.
+Clients only talk to the FE node, and the FE node talks to the clients and BE nodes.

 <p align="center"><img src="/README/architecture.png" width="600"></p>

-Clients only talk to the FE node, and the FE node talks to the clients and BE nodes.

 ## Functionality